 The U.S. Postal Service will provide mail delivery service to the University Mail Room once to twice per day, excluding Saturday, Sundays, and holidays observed by the University.
 Mail is then delivered each day to Village offices and distributed by Village staff to resident mailboxes.
 Only current residents are eligible to receive mail in HRE.
-Mailboxes are shared with your roommates.
+Mailboxes are shared between residents occupying double accommodations..
 Mailbox keys for Anacapa, Santa Cruz, and Santa Rosa residents are located in their bedroom.
 Mailbox keys for Town Center residents are located on the refrigerator.
 Resident mailboxes are located near the Village front desk areas for Anacapa, Santa Cruz, and Santa Rosa villages, and by the elevators for Town Center, are accessible 24 hours a day.
 Anacapa, Santa Cruz, and Santa Rosa residents will receive a notification email if a large package has arrived for you.
 Valid picture identification is required to receive packages, registered letters, and other items that must be picked up from the Village front desks.
 For outgoing mail, mail slots are provided in the student mailbox areas.
-Until further notice, all residents must visit the Santa Cruz Village office to retrieve packages or mail too large to fit into their assigned mailbox.